newjersey/navigator.business.nj.gov/web/roadmaps/tasks/register-for-taxes.md

 callToActionText: "Register Your Business for Taxes"
 ---

-It's time to register your business for State Taxes.
-Doing so will tell the state more about your business and determine what taxes your liable for.
+It's time to register your business for State taxes.
+Doing so will tell the State more about your business and determine what taxes your liable for.

 To complete this step, you must have:
 - Entity ID